surferjeff/blazor-compared/GoApp/COMPLAINTS.md

 Passing multiple parameters to a template requires fifteen lines of magic code that I don't understand: https://stackoverflow.com/questions/18276173/calling-a-template-with-several-pipeline-parameters and of course type errors are not caught until execution time.

+There was no built in way to reverse the elements in an array.